 to the public Monday to Friday starting at 4:30 pm, is located at Second

 Congregational Church, 19 Crescent St., Biddeford.
 The director is Deb Gagnon;

 phone 283-0380.
 First Parish Congregational Church supports Bon Appetit with donations,

 and by providing volunteers to serve and clean up the meal on the second Monday

-and Fourth Friday of each month.
+of each month.
 The sign up sheet for volunteers is posted on

 the bulletin board near the office of First Parish Congregational Church-UCC.